FN-FAL113/PhpDatabasePdo/README.md

 # PhpDatabasePdo
-Some basic functions and checking for MySQL query updates
+A small repo for some php functions for doing CRUD operations on PhpMyAdmin MySQL